ETHICS Questions On The Application

 - Sealed or expunged cases (If you don’t have court documents that prove your charges/convictions were actually sealed or expunged, you must report the violation).

-- Offenses previously reported to and formally cleared by ARRT.
+- Offenses previously reported to ARRT and for which ARRT has sent your correspondence.

 Reminder: You must report YES for all traffic violations that involved drugs and/or alcohol.

 Has a regulatory authority or certification board—other than ARRT—ever: